Alisson-Ribeiro/Sistema-login-PHP/README.md

-# Sistema-login-PHP
+# Sistema-login-PHP-MySQL
-Simple login with PHP
+Simple login with PHP and MySQL
 <br>
 SQL script to create database and tables is present in database.sql file.
 <br>